-As publishers seek new ways to drive revenue and personalize audience experiences, one strategy stands above the rest: email monetization.
+As publishers seek new ways to drive revenue and personalize audience experiences, one strategy stands above the rest: email list monetization.

 Despite those pesky murmurs of newsletter subscription fatigue, email engagement is stronger than ever.
 Over 4.2 billion people worldwide use email — with that number expected to reach 4.5 billion by 2025.
 And consumers prefer to hear from retailers via email — even more than via smartphone apps, social platforms, or text messages.